Recover VMDK with Bitlocker inside

 To recover data from VMDK that contains a Bitlocker encrypted disk, you need to mount it in the disk list as a disk image.

-If one of requirements are not met, my apologies, but your data is lost irrevocably.
+If one of the requirements are not met, my apologies, but your data is lost irrevocably.

 If all the basic requirements are met, let’s continue to the recovery of Bitlocker volume in VMFS Recovery.
 There are two possibilities: either Bitlocker volume preserved integrity and was detected by VMFS Recovery fine, or VMDK is corrupt and you need to scan for VMK (Volume Master Keys).